 Steels in the 200 ksi and higher tensile-strength range are subject to embrittlement if hydrogen is permitted to remain in the steel and the steel is subjected to high tensile stress.
 The minimum tensile strength of ASTM A325 bolts is 105 ksi or 120 ksi, depending upon the diameter, and maximum hardness limits result in production tensile strengths well below the critical range.
 The maximum tensile strength for ASTM A490 bolts was set at 170 ksi to provide a little more than a ten-percent margin below 200 ksi.
 However, because manufacturers must target their production slightly higher than the required minimum, ASTM A490 bolts close to the critical range of tensile strength must be anticipated.
 For black high-strength bolts, this is not a cause for concern.
-However, if the bolt is hot-dip galvanized, delayed brittle fracture in service is a concern because of the not-dip galvanizing process and the subsequent "sealing-in" of the hydrogen by the zinc coating.
+However, if the bolt is hot-dip galvanized, delayed brittle fracture in service is a concern because of the possibility of the introduction of hydrogen during the pickling operation of the hot-dip galvanizing process and the subsequent "sealing-in" of the hydrogen by the zinc coating.
 There also exists the possibility of cathodic hydrogen absorption arising from the corrosion process in certain aggressive environments.